Philadelphia Dance Day: Saturday, July 27, 2013

 Quite possibly.
 While we coordinate a massive event in Center City, there are plenty of small studios and gyms that run their own mini Dance Day events.
 We will post any that we come across on this site, so please pass along any that you hear of!

-Yes.
-The first “National Dance Day” was held in 2010 and has continued ever since on the fourth Saturday of July.
-We’ll host the next “Philadelphia Dance Day” on July 26, 2014.
-All of the dance groups volunteering to lead classes during the event also run ongoing group classes year-round, so you can take whatever classes fit your schedule, any time!
+Most of the organizations volunteering to lead classes during Philadelphia Dance Day also run ongoing group classes year-round, so you can take whatever classes fit your schedule, any time!
 The logos on the home page of this site link to the websites of each group, where you can find their respective class schedules.

-Did you know that there’s also an International Dance Day, usually held in April, and a National Tap Dance Day held on May 25 every year?
-And you can’t forget about “National Dance Like a Chicken Day,” on May 14.
+Did you know that there’s also an International Dance Day, usually held on April 29, and a National Tap Dance Day held on May 25 every year?
+And you can’t forget about National Dance Like a Chicken Day on May 14.

 My question isn’t on here.

 Really?
 Just kidding.
-Sort of.
-Someone at Philly Dance Fitness can help.
+We’re happy to help.
 Email info@phillydancefitness.com or call 215-645-2717.

 In the Media

-• uwishunu Highlights Upcoming 2012 Dance Day
+• ESpeak'ing about Dance Day